+Credit: 3 Hours

 ECON 330 Economics of Healthcare

 An examination of the special features of health care as a commodity.
-Topics include the demand for health and medical care services, the behavior of medical care providers (I.e., physicians and hospitals), the functioning of Insurance markets, the role of technology and managed care arrangements, and the role of government as provider and regulator.
+Topics include the demand for health and medical care services, the behavior of medical care providers (i.e., physicians and hospitals), the functioning of Insurance markets, the role of technology and managed care arrangements, and the role of government as provider and regulator.

 Prerequisite: Economics 211

+Credit: 3 Hours

 ECON 340 Economics of Sports

 An analysis of the economics of professional sports.
 Attention is given to the major professional team sports involving topics such as the economics of franchises, stadiums, leagues, and labor markets.

+Prerequisite: Economics 211.
-ECON 349 Intermediate Microeconomics

-Price theory of firm under various market conditions, emphasizing theoretical techniques of economic analysis, including indifference curve analysis, offer curve, and general equilibrium.
+Credit: 3 Hours ECON 349 Intermediate Microeconomics Price theory of firm under various market conditions, emphasizing theoretical techniques of economic analysis, including indifference curve analysis, offer curve, and general equilibrium.
 Resource allocation theory, including welfare economics.

-Prerequisite: Economics 211 and Computer Science 110.

-ECON 350 Environmental Economics

-The economic analysis of exhaustible and renewable resources.
+Prerequisite: Economics 211 and Computer Science 110 or 210.
+Credit: 3 Hours ECON 350 Environmental and Natural Resource Economics The economic analysis of exhaustible and renewable resources.
 Topics include the design and impact of government policy as it pertains to water and air pollution, global warming, endangered species, sustainable economic growth, and a host of other environmental problems.
+Prerequisite: Economics 211.

+Credit: 3 Hours

 ECON 360 Law and Economics

 Economic analysis of legal rules of property, contract, and tort.
 Topics include product liability law, the economics of crime, government takings, and bargaining theory.

+Prerequisite: Economics 211.

+Credit: 3 Hours

 ECON 371 Labor Economics

 Analysis of labor markets and related institutional and policy issues.
 Discrimination, unemployment, unions and collective bargaining, wage differentials, compensation, training and education.
 Emphasizes critical analysis of observed data using economic methods and techniques.

+Prerequisites: Economics 211 and 212.

+Credit: 3 Hours

 ECON 372 Comparative Economic Systems

+o i iouis

 A survey of contemporary economic systems from around the world.
 Emphasizes not only industrialized Western economies, but also Asian and Latin American economies, among others.
 Particular attention is given to economies in transition.

+Prerequisites: Economics 211 and 212.

+Credit: 3 Hours

 ECON 375 Intermediate Macroeconomics

 Integrated study of Neoclassical economics and Keynesian theory of income and employment.
 Applications and limitations of Keynesian economics.
 Monetarist theory and post-Keynesian developments.

-Prerequisites: Economics 211, 212; Computer Science 110; and Mathematics 125.
+Prerequisites: Economics 211, 212; Computer Science 110 or 210; and Mathematics 125.

+Credit: 3 Hours

 ECON 414 International Economics

 Economic theories of international trade and monetary systems.
 Topics include comparative advantage, effects of trade barriers, determination of exchange rates, regional economic integration arrangements, and international economic organizations.

+Prerequisites: Economics 211 and 212.

+Credit: 3 Hours

 ECON 420 Applied Regression Analysis

 Statistical methods used in economics and other behavioral sciences emphasizing simple and multiple linear regression analysis.

 Prerequisites: Mathematics 123 or 223, and Mathematics 125.

 ECON 421 Empirical Research

+W

 Students collect and analyze data to test empirically an economic theory and produce a written report.

+Prerequisite: Economics 420.

 This course has been identified as a Writing Proficiency course and so requires satisfactory completion (C- or better) of Writing 110.

-ECON X97 Internship in Applied Economics

-Offers student opportunity for field experience in economics through employment with cooperating employers.
-Includes orientation session prior to employment and debriefing seminars after employment termination.
-Includes student reports and employer and faculty evaluations.
-Course graded on satisfactory-unsatisfactory basis only.

-Prerequisites: Junior or senior standing and approval of Departmental Internship Committee.
+Credit: 3 Hours ECON X97 Internship in Applied Economics Offers opportunity for field experience in economics through either a paid or unpaid internship experience with cooperating organizations.
+Includes orientation session prior to the start of the internship and debriefing seminar once during the semester.
+Includes site supervisor evaluation(s) of student, a student evaluation of their internship experience, and a completed student portfolio and presentation.
+Graded Satisfactory/Unsatisfactory.
+Prerequisites: Junior or senior standing and approval of Departmental Internship Coordinator.
+Credit: 1 to 3 Hours.